 Content: Switzerland, Europe, USA

-After falling for the most part in the first three quarters of this year, the yields on Swiss bonds marked the fourth quarter with a rise.
-While 10-year Confederation bonds were still giving a return of -0.55% at the end of September, yields rose again in November and finished the year at a value of -0.19%.
-30-year Confederation bonds recorded a return to positive territory in the fourth quarter, yielding 0.39% at the year's end.
+After Swiss bond yields rose relatively sharply up to the end of 2016 following the surprising US election result, the yield on government bonds with a ten-year term was between -0.06% and -0.26% up to the end of February 2017.
+The yield then rose above zero to 0.05% within just under two weeks for the first time since the third quarter of 2015, before a counter-swing saw the yield drop to -0.09% on 31 March 2017.
 The Swiss National Bank also left the reference interest rate and the target range for the three-month Libor interest rate unchanged at -1.25% to 0.25% in the fourth quarter.
-The negative interest rates on sight deposits also remained at -0.75%.
+The negative interest rates on sight deposits also remained the same at -0.75%.
 The players on the financial markets do not expect any hikes in the key interest rate in Switzerland in the foreseeable future (see Figure 9).

 Yields on 10-year German Federal bonds made a sideways move in the first quarter of 2017, ranging from 0.19% to 0.49% and closing at 0.33% as of 31 March 2017.
 At its March meeting, the European Central Bank did not adjust its short-term interest rates and announced its intention to continue its bond purchasing programme (EUR 60 billion per month) until at least the end of the year.
 At the same time, Mario Draghi emphasised the need for the ultraexpansive monetary policy course that the central bank embarked on two years ago with the introduction of the QE programme.